 When you’re looking at your analytics, you have to peel the layers of the onions back a little bit, ask why is that?
 If you have a high bounce rate, ask why.
 If you’re getting to a page that you’re having a lot of conversions do the same thing, challenge it.
 Why is it doing that?
 And you start to get answers on either way.

-So I would say when you’re looking at everything and analytics, question it, ask why and don’t always take everything at face value.
-So if someone says again, you had increases on something three hundred percent also ask what were the raw numbers?
+So I would say when you’re looking at everything in analytics, question it, ask why and don’t always take everything at face value.
+So if someone says again, you had increases on something 300% also ask what were the raw numbers?
 Because context is everything.